btorio15/group_project/README.md

 UAT 3:

 - Ensure you are a user who has used the home page before and understand the location card feature.
+You must access the deployed application.
+You must log in to your personal account.
+If you do not have one, follow the instructions for UAT 2.
+Once you are logged in successfully, scroll down on the home page until you see the location cards.
+Click on any one, write a review and press post review.
+Check to see if the review is listed under "All Reviews" after you post it.
+If it is there, the test passed, if not, or you had an issue executing the test, the test failed.

 ## Deployed Application